ShaileshRawat1403/sans-serif-sentiments/docs/PROJECTS/floyd-rose-complete-setup/README.md

 ## 5. Changing Strings

-### Step-by-Step:
+### 🔁 Step-by-Step:
-1. **Remove the back plate** – Access the tremolo cavity.
+1. Remove the backplate to access the spring cavity
-2. **Loosen the locking nut** with the Allen wrench.
+2. Loosen the locking nut
-3. **Loosen the bridge clamps** (saddle blocks) at the bridge.
+3. Loosen saddle clamps
-4. **Cut off the ball ends** of your new strings.
+4. Cut the ball ends off the new strings
-5. **Insert the cut end** into the saddle block and tighten.
+5. Insert flat-cut string into saddle block and tighten
-6. **Run string through tuning peg**, tune to mild tension.
+6. Run string through tuning peg and tune to mild tension
-7. Repeat for each string. **Change one at a time.**
+7. **Do only one string at a time!**

-> Changing all at once throws the tension balance off completely.
+> ❗ Changing all strings at once can cause the bridge to collapse.

 ---

 ## 6. Tuning a Floyd Rose

-### The Tug-of-War Explained:
+### ⚖️ The Tug-of-War:
-Each string affects the tension and pitch of others.
-The bridge “floats,” so tuning is iterative.
+Every string affects the others because of the floating bridge.

-### How to Tune:
+### 🔧 How to Tune:
-1. Roughly tune all strings to pitch.
+1. Rough tune all strings
-2. Go through tuning **3–5 passes**, adjusting each string.
+2. Repeat **3–5 passes** through all strings
-3. Once stable, **lock the nut**.
+3. Once stable, lock the nut
-4. Use **fine tuners** to dial in the final tuning.
+4. Use fine tuners for micro-adjustments

-> Don’t lock the nut too early.
-You’ll pull everything sharp.
+> 🧠 Pro tip: Don’t lock the nut too early—everything sharpens afterward.

 ---

 ## 7. Maintaining the Float

-The Floyd Rose should sit **parallel** to the guitar body.
-If it leans too far forward or back, something’s off.
+The Floyd Rose bridge should sit **parallel to the body**.

-### How to Balance:
+### 🔩 Adjust the Float:
-- If it tilts forward → **Tighten claw screws** to increase spring pull.
+- If it tilts forward → Tighten claw screws (increase spring pull)
-- If it leans backward → **Loosen the claw screws**.
+- If it leans backward → Loosen the claw screws

-> Use 3 springs in a V configuration for standard tension (9s or 10s).
+> Most setups work best with **3 springs in a V configuration**

 ![Bridge Angle Correction](./images/tremolo-angle.png)